Menu

 Based on real traveler experiences and commonly mentioned advice from multiple visitors.

-Choose live seafood from tanks; restaurants cook fresh to order within 10-30 minutes
+Choose live seafood directly from the tanks - restaurants cook to order and preparation takes 10-30 minutes

-The east coast road from Hàm Ninh to Bãi Sao is one of the most scenic rides on Phú Quốc
+The east coast road between Hàm Ninh and Bãi Sao is one of the most scenic rides on Phú Quốc - take it slowly

 Common questions from travelers who've visited this place.